arangodb/arangodb/Documentation/UserManual/Foxx.md

 You **must** specify a name and a version number for your application, otherwise it won't be loaded into ArangoDB.

+You should now have the following files and directories with your application (starting at `/home/user` in our example):

+    apps/
+         my_app/
+                manifest.json
+                app.js

 Now your application is done.
 Start ArangoDB as follows:

-    $ arangod --javascript.dev-app-path my_app /tmp/fancy_db
+    $ arangod --javascript.dev-app-path /home/user/apps /tmp/fancy_db

+Replace `/home/user/apps` with the apps path that you initially created.
+This is the path that you created the `my_app` directory in.
+Replace `/tmp/fancy_db` with the directory your database is located in.

-To include it to the list of apps running on your ArangoDB instance, start the ArangoDB shell and add your new application:
+To include your app in the list of apps running on your ArangoDB instance, start the ArangoDB shell and add your new application:

     $ arangosh
     arangosh> aal = require('org/arangodb/aal');